victortanws/photogram_golden_seven/README.md

 Click this link -- you'll see that I have already completed the RCAV.
 Follow it through each step, route-controller-action-view, and make sure you understand what is going on at each step.

-Notice that there are already a few photos in the table -- I wrote some Ruby to pre-populate your table with a few rows, so that you can get straight to work, and you ran it when you did `rake db:seed`.
+Notice that there are already a few photos in the table -- I wrote some Ruby to pre-populate your table with a few rows, so that you can get straight to work, and you ran it when you did `rails db:seed`.
 If you like, you can go into your `rails console` and add a few more photos of your choosing, by using your [CRUD with Ruby][1] skills.
 The index page will grow as you do this.

 Under each photo on the index page, there is a link labeled "Show".
 The `href`s for these links look like: